paulshorey/ps-nyc/static/js/horizontal_carousel/README.md

 # About

-Built by PaulShorey for paulshorey.com.
+Built by Paul for paulshorey.com.
 Not tested at all outside that one site!
-Please contact me if you find any bugs, or have ideas to improve this.
+Please contact me if you'd like to work on this together.